coralogix/telemetry-shippers/otel-integration/k8s-helm/README.md

 The OpenTelemetry Integration consists of two main compoenents, that provide our users with full fledged integration for their Kubernetes cluster - the [OpenTelemetry Agent](#opentelemetry-agent) and [OpenTelemetry Cluster Collector](#opentelemetry-cluster-collector).
 Depending on your needs, you can deploy both components (default behavior) or decide to disable eihter one under the `opentelemetry-agent` or `opentelemetry-cluster-collector` sections in the `values.yaml` file.

+### OpenTelemetry Operator (for CRD users)

+If you wish to use this Helm chart as an `OpenTelemetryCollector` CRD, you will need to have the OpenTelemetry Operator installed in your cluster.
+Please refer to the [OpenTelemetry Operator documentation](https://github.com/open-telemetry/opentelemetry-operator/blob/main/README.md) for full details.

+We recommend to install the operator with the help of the community Helm charts from the [OpenTelemetry Helm Charts](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator) repository.

 Content:
 1. [Components](#components)
 2. [Prerequisites](#prerequisites)